fvaleri/strimzi-debugging/sessions/002/README.md

 The server name indication (SNI) extension allows a client to indicate which hostname it is trying to connect to at the start of the TLS handshake.
 The server can present multiple certificates on the same IP address and port number.
-For example, it is used by OpenShift to route external connections to the right pod when having passthrough routes, and also allows a TCP tunnel through the HTTP reverse proxy.
+For example, it is used to route external connections to the right pod when having pass-through routes, and also allows a TCP tunnel through the HTTP reverse proxy.

 Kafka clients don't need to trust TLS certificates when they are signed by a well-known CA that is already included in the system truststore (e.g. `$JAVA_HOME/jre/lib/security/cacerts`).
 When enabling TLS mutual authentication (mTLS), the server should also support the certificate CN mapping to the user identity.